gbdanielbr/gbdanielbr/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on my coding skills ;P
-- 🌱 I’m currently learning HTML, CSS, JavaScript/TypeScript and React.js
+- 🌱 I’m currently learning HTML, CSS, JavaScript/TypeScript, React and Node.js
 - 📑 I'm interested in React Native, Node.js, Ionic...
 - 💬 We could talk about how it was for me to migrate my career from aviation to programming :D
 - 📫 How to reach me: daniel.milli@hotmail.com